See all articles

 TimeTraveling interface

-Since the project already had a dedicated user interface for the QA team to manage testing scenarios (i.e. create new users, etc.), we included a ‘Time travel’ component to it.
-But how can you modify the environment of a running application if it’s already running?
-By using Heroku’s API!
+Since the project already had a dedicated user interface for the QA team to manage testing scenarios (i.e., create new users, etc.), we included a 'Time travel' component.
+But how can you modify the environment of a running application if it's already running?
+By using Heroku's API!

-Heroku provides a platform-gem which allows you to interact with any Heroku application (i.e. updating environment variables, managing add-ons, builds and more), where any change to environment variables on Heroku results in immediate container restarts (to pickup the change).
+Heroku provides a platform-gem that allows you to interact with any Heroku application (i.e., updating environment variables, managing add-ons, builds, and more), where any change to environment variables on Heroku results in immediate container restarts (to pick up the change).
 Very handy!
-With the platform-gem we connected a simple date picker with an environment variable (`FAKETIME`) value on Heroku.
+With the platform-gem, we connected a simple date picker with an environment variable (FAKETIME) value on Heroku.
 After approximately 30 seconds (time to fully restart Heroku dynos) from the change (using the UI) the QA team was able to move in time.
 Easy way to conduct time travel testing, right?

-It’s always a pleasure making a QA team’s life easier.
-If you are interested in building more robust testing solutions that help out your QA team then come and speak to us! iRonin can help your project become stronger and better tested than ever before.
+It's always a pleasure to make a QA team's life easier.
+If you are interested in building more robust testing solutions that help your QA team, then speak to us! iRonin can help your project become stronger and better tested than ever before.